 And, much to my delight, there’s even some scientific support for that idea.
 In August 2013, in the Journal of Equine Veterinary Science, investigators concluded that horses turned out in pasture are every bit as fit as horses that are stalled and exercise (CLICK HERE to see an abstract of the study).
 The bottom line is that the more your horse can move around, the healthier that he or she will be!

+Many horses are lucky enough to have access to fresh forage (i.e., grass), although that can certainly cause horses problems, too.
 Stabled horses usually get to eat dried forage; there are many different types of hay available for horses, mostly depending on the area in which you live (e.g., in California, alfalfa hay abounds, while in Texas, there’s a lot of coastal bernuda hay).
 It’s not possible – or necessary – to keep your horse eating according to a “natural” schedule, but it’s absolutely mandatory that you feed your horse the best quality forage that you can afford.
-Good hay shouldn’t be dusty, moldy, or discolored.
-It should free of dirt, sticks, rocks, or thick stems.
-It should smell good, and be mostly green in color.
+Grass pasture shouldn’t be full of weeds and holes; good hay shouldn’t be dusty, moldy, or discolored and it should free of dirt, sticks, rocks, or thick stems.
+Whether dried or fresh, forage should smell good and be mostly green in color.